Propane, Propane Gas & Liquid Propane Gas | Is Propane LPG

 1 watt = 3.41214 BTU/h

-LPG – Propane Combustion Formula
+LPG or Propane Gas Combustion Formula

-LPG – propane combustion formula in words:
+LPG or propane gas combustion formula in words:

-Propane combustion formula expressed with molecular formulas:
+Propane gas combustion formula expressed with molecular formulas:

 (C3H8 + 5 O2 → 3 CO2 + 4 H2O + Heat)

-In the presence of sufficient oxygen, propane burns to form water vapour and carbon dioxide, as well as heat.
+In the presence of sufficient oxygen, propane gas burns to form water vapour and carbon dioxide, as well as heat.

 If not enough oxygen is present for complete combustion, incomplete combustion occurs with water, carbon monoxide, and carbon dioxide being produced.

-LPG – Propane Flame Temperature
+LPG or Propane Gas Flame Temperature

-An LPG – propane flame burns at 1980ºC (3596ºF).
+An LPG or propane gas flame burns at 1980ºC (3596ºF).

 When it is burning properly, the flame is blue.